Finding Contentment in a Troubled World

 How to become content

-Thankfulness: a mind set of gratitude will help guard our minds from discontent.
+A mindset of gratitude will help guard our minds against discontent.
 We need to focus on what we have instead of what we don’t have.
 We Christians should appreciate the many blessings in our lives.